 Individuals with antisocial personality disorder tend to be deceitful, callous, and manipulative.
 They may also be impulsive, aggressive, and disregard rules or laws.

-People often associate the terms psychopathy and sociopathy with antisocial personality disorder.
+People often associate the terms psychopathy and sociopathy with an antisocial personality disorder.
 However, not all people with ASPD are classified as either sociopaths or psychopaths.

 Histrionic Personality Disorder

-Last but not least, histrionic personality disorder is often associated with people that tend to be overly emotional and dramatic.
+Last but not least, a histrionic personality disorder is often associated with people that tend to be overly emotional and dramatic.

 For instance, a person diagnosed with HPD tends to dress inappropriately and exhibit an overly flirtatious approach.
 In addition to that, they exaggerate their expressions, often lacking sincerity.